-

 Elsa Greenwood

-1893-1957 Lifelong resident of Newark, who attended Robert Treat School.
+1893-1957 Elsa Greenwood was lifelong resident of Newark, who attended Robert Treat School.
 She ran the Elsa Greenwood School of Dance.
-When she died in 1957 the Newark News claimed it was due to exhaustion from staging dance recitals, which she did frequently around the city and state.
-In her early career she was in theater including at…
+When Elsa died in 1957 the Newark News claimed it was due to exhaustion from staging dance recitals, which she did frequently around the city and state.
+In her early career Elsa was in…

 -